KEY POINTS

 NBN 100 typical evening speeds explained

-Fortunately, thanks to ACCC recommendations, providers are now listing typical evening speeds for their various NBN plans.
+Providers are required to list typical evening speeds for their NBN plans.
 This is a much better indicator of how fast your plan will actually be than simply the speed tier like ‘NBN 50’ or ‘NBN 100’, as these names refer to the maximum speeds available on each tier in megabits per second.
 Your plan may be theoretically capable of 100Mbps speeds, but may not always experience those speeds yourself.

 Typical evening speeds are calculated by each individual provider, based on average speeds achieved by customers on each plan.
+You might find typical evening speeds for NBN 100 plans typically reach between 90Mbps to 100Mbps.
 Keep in mind that these are advertised speeds only; your own personal experience may differ, especially in peak periods.

 Read more: What to do when your internet is down

-If you’re in a fair-sized household and have to maintain multiple streams, or need to work from home regularly, an NBN 100 plan could well be the way to go.
-If you tend to download or upload large files to YouTube or other sites, it might be able to get it done quicker and with less headaches, especially if you look for NBN 100 plans with 40Mbps upload speeds over the 20Mbps counterpart.
+If you’re in a medium to large household and stream videos, play online games, or need to work from home regularly, an NBN 100 plan could well be the way to go.
+If you tend to upload large files to YouTube or other sites, you’ll have the option of NBN 100 plans with 40Mbps upload speeds over the 20Mbps counterpart.
+For average users or small households, or households on a tight budget, an NBN 50 or NBN 25 plan might be a better option.

-There are faster speeds than NBN 100, such as NBN 250 and NBN 1000, however these typically cost more and are only available to certain households with the right NBN connection type and these plans can be rather expensive.
+While there are faster speeds than NBN 100, such as NBN 250 and NBN 1000, these typically cost more and are only available to certain households with the right NBN connection type.
 That’s where NBN 100 could strike a good balance between speed and cost for households with high internet usage needs.

 Share this article